If you are in the process of selling a property, you may be asking yourself the question ‘what is a memorandum of sale?’.

 It is, therefore, not a legally-binding document.
 Instead, it’s used for information purposes only.

-Both the buyer and the seller of a property would be expected to sign a memorandum of sale.
+Both the buyer and the seller of a property would be expected to sign a notice of sale.
 However, signing the document does not make it legally binding.

 The buyer of the property is not required to buy the property (and the seller is not required to sell the property) until the contracts have been exchanged during the conveyancing process.

-Therefore, the act of signing the memorandum of sale is simply to show that you intend to complete the transaction on the terms stated in the document.
+Therefore, the act of signing the sales memorandum is simply to show that you intend to complete the transaction on the terms stated in the document.

 The memorandum of sale is simply setting out formally the details of the buyer and seller and the price that has been agreed.